ChainAgnostic/CAIPs/CAIPs/caip-74.md

 ### Signature Verification

 Signature signing and verification should follow the workflow as specified in the [CAIP-122]() namespaces.
-For example, for `eip155` chains, we reconstruct the SIWx payload as follows:
+For example, for `eip155` chains, we reconstruct the SIWx payload as follows, resulting in a message conformant with EIP-4361:

 ```
 {.p.domain} wants you to sign in with your Ethereum account: